fai-songprasit/fai-songprasit/README.md

 - 💻 I'm a full-stack web developer
 - ⚡ My current skill sets are JavaScript, React, Redux, HTML and CSS

-***If you're wondering why there are gaps in my GitHub activity:***
-**April - July** - throughout the Enspiral Dev Academy Web Development bootcampwe often worked on paired programming and the commits are through another student's GitHub account.
-**August - current** - I am in the process of solidifying my JavaScript techniques on Codewars and HackerRank!

 ***Things I'm also currently learning outside of GitHub:***
 - 🌱 C# - using CodeAcademy and Udacity
 - 🌱 Vue.js